drew1080/rda/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 Full list of features:

 * Simple installation through integration with Google Analytics API: authenticate, select the site you want to track and you're done.
-* This plugin uses the asynchronous tracking code, the fastest and most reliable tracking code Google Analytics offers.
+* This plugin uses the asynchronous Google Analytics tracking code, the fastest and most reliable tracking code Google Analytics offers.
 * Option to manually place the tracking code in another location.
+* Automatic Google Analytics site speed tracking.
 * Outbound link & downloads tracking.
 	* Configurable options to track outbound links either as pageviews.
 	* Option to track just downloads as pageviews in Google Analytics.